 My personal preference is a decent set of earplugs.
 Why?
 Because I put them in my ears and generally forget about them.
 Sure, if I am away from the firing line and having a big conversation I tend to pull them out – but because I have moulded earplugs, that means I simply twist them a little, they stay in my ears, I know they are out and when I head back to the mound/stage I just push them back in.

 Unlike the basic foam earplugs, a decent set will selectively filter out noise – not just muffle everything – so a good pair will allow you to leave the plugs in and have a conversation.
 Sure – maybe not quite as clear as a pair of active earmuffs (though active earplugs do exist) – but enough so you don’t feel the need to remove them in order to hear a conversation.

 Also, the earplugs are smaller, don’t interfere with the cheek weld/rifle stock and are cooler and lighter on the head.

 The one issue I have had a couple of times, due to their inconspicuousness, is needing to point out to the enquiring range officer that you have hearing protection in.

 As I stated in the beginning of the article, any hearing protection is better than none.
-Unless your are firing a suppressed rifle on private land3 – you need to get some good hearing protection and wear it.
+Unless your are firing a suppressed rifle on private land ((and even then, hearing protection may still be necessary)) – you need to get some good hearing protection and wear it.
 Always.
 Otherwise you will suddenly realise in twenty years, that you are having to ask people to constantly repeat themselves, or even worse, becoming detached from conversations altogether because it is just too hard.
 Protect them now, prevent the damage in the first place.